Honestpuck/scriptorium/README.md

 ### `up`

 ```
-usage: scriptorium up [-h] [-p | -d] [-m MESSAGE]
+usage: scriptorium up [-h]

 optional arguments:
   -h, --help  show this help message and exit
-  -p, --push            do a push after commit
-  -d, --dont-commit     don't do a commit
-  -m MESSAGE, --message MESSAGE
-                        set commit message
 ```

 Uploads all changes and adds to the server.
 Behind scenes it does a `git diff` in the scripts directory to get a list of changes then updates those scripts in the XMl files and uploads them.
-You want to do this before a push.

 ### `verify`